{alt_text_cv}

 • Vitamins & Supplements

 Cannabidiol, also known as CBD, is one of the many active ingredients present in the cannabis plant.
-In 2018, cannabidiol (Epidiolex®) was approved in the US for the treatment of two rare forms of childhood epilepsy.
+Cannabidiol (Epidiolex®) is approved in the US for the treatment of two rare forms of childhood epilepsy.
 Preclinical studies have suggested potential neuroprotective properties of cannabidiol, including improved cognitive functions and decreased inflammation.
-However, most clinical studies have shown a lack of cognitive improvement, and no data exist for long-term treatment in humans.
-Cannabidiol can affect the activity of many medications, and mild side effects are common, including liver problems and gastrointestinal issues.
+However, most clinical studies in humans have shown a lack of cognitive improvement, and no data exist for long-term treatment.
+Cannabidiol can affect the activity of many medications, and side effects are common, including liver problems and gastrointestinal issues.

 Evidence

-Many clinical trials have been carried out, but no data exist for long-term treatment in healthy adults.
+Many clinical trials have been carried out, but most studies have been small and short in duration, with mixed or inconclusive results on cognitive outcomes.
+No data exist for long-term treatment in healthy adults.
 Our search identified:

 • 2 brain imaging studies in humans